Bleeding due to injury: applying a tourniquet. How to properly apply a tourniquet

 2. The tourniquet is applied too tightly, which can lead to paralysis of the limbs and damage to the nerve trunks.

-Prohibited zones when applying a tourniquet:
+Prohibited areas when applying a tourniquet:

 • lower third of the thigh;